DoD-Platform-One/bb-common/README.md

 `helm dep update`

-The final step for integrating this library chart is to create a directory called `common` under your templates folder, and then create a file called `bigbang.yaml` with the following contents:
+The final step for integrating this library chart is to create a file called common.yaml under your templates/bigbang folder with the following contents:

 ```
+{{- if .Values.networkPolicies.enabled }}
 {{- include "bb-common.netpols.all" . }}
+{{- end }}
 ```

 The package should now be using all shared network policies and will now have the ability to use shorthand network policies for any package specific policies.